 Another key differentiator between Agile and traditional project management is the focus on people, relationships and working software at the end vs. focus on processes and tools, documentation and following project plan.

 Agile Project Management is the result of collaboration between APMG-International and the DSDM Consortium.
 DSDM (Dynamic Systems Development Method) is the longest-established Agile method, launched in 1995, and is the only Agile method to focus on the management of Agile projects.

 In the Agile world, there are a number of approaches available; the most common of these are DSDM Atern, eXtreme Programming (XP), SCRUM and Lean.
 To put these Agile approaches into context:

-XP – focusing on I.T. development, XP provides developer techniques and practices such as Pair Programming, Continuous Integration etc. There is no concept of a Project in XP, and with the exception of planning, little guidance around management, since the primary purpose of XP is to provide Agile delivery techniques.
+XP – focusing on I.T. development, XP provides developer techniques and practices such as Pair Programming, Continuous Integration, etc. There is no concept of a Project in XP, except planning, little guidance around management, since the primary purpose of XP is to provide Agile delivery techniques.

 Typically where XP is to be used to deliver Agile Projects, it is often combined with other Agile approaches which add-on the Project and Management elements.
 Examples of this would be XP with DSDM Atern, XP with Scrum.

 Scrum provides an excellent team based approach to allow work to be prioritized and delivered, using the concept of a constantly evolving “backlog” to provide the team’s workload.
 The strength of Scrum is its simplicity, and since it is so easy to describe and to start to use, this has driven its popularity to date.